Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Viola Yedoensis

 In Chinese Medicine, heat, toxin build-up and sluggish blood circulation are considered key causes of acne.
 The viola plant addresses two of these issues, thanks to its heat-clearing, toxin-eliminating properties.
-Alongside other Zilch herbs, it promotes lasting improvements in problem skin.
+Alongside the other herbs, it promotes lasting improvements in problem skin.

 Jin Yin Hua